- The Diocese

 St. Ann's Church for the Deaf is the center of ministries to the deaf in our diocese.

 The oldest Episcopal church for the deaf in the United States, St. Ann's held its first service in 1852 and was founded officially in 1854 by the Rev. Thomas Gallaudet, who had previously held his first service in Sign Language on October 3, 1852 in the chapel of New York University.

-is offered at service times on Sundays
+is offered periodically on Sundays

 Religious Education at St. Ann's